-People who rent their homes are even less likely to have ANY insurance at all.
-Research from the Insurance Council of Australia found around 63 percent of renters do not even have contents insurance.
-Most people choose their insurance based purely on the price of the premium rather than quality of the policy.
-And 68 percent of us just guess how much our belongings are worth rather than getting proper valuations.
+People who rent their homes are even less likely to have insurance at all.
+Research from the Insurance Council of Australia found around 63 percent of renters don’t even have contents insurance.
+Most people choose their insurance based purely on the price of the premium rather than quality of the policy, and 68 percent of us just guess how much our belongings are worth rather than getting proper valuations.

 Insurance is costly but it is your fall back when something terrible happens.

 Our advice when searching for the right insurer is: